select from my separate journeys in australia

 coastal new south wales

-This was a 1000km driving adventure along coastal New South Wales from Minnamurra in the south to Port Macquarie in the Mid-North.
+This was a 1000km road trip along coastal New South Wales from Minnamurra in the south to Port Macquarie in the Mid-North.
 It was a journey of sand dunes, Jurassic rainforests & paradisal beaches.